Avinashkale31/Wisecow-Deployment/README.md

 ```
 Usage :
-Save the script to a file, e.g., system_health_monitor.sh.
+1.Save the script to a file, e.g., system_health_monitor.sh.
-Make the script executable with chmod +x system_health_monitor.sh.
+2. Make the script executable with chmod +x system_health_monitor.sh.
-Run the script with ./system_health_monitor.sh.
+3. Run the script with ./system_health_monitor.sh.